What is SOS?

-Cane Sugar, Sodium Chloride, Sodium Citrate, Potassium Chloride, Dextrose, Natural flavours, Natural Colouring, Malic Acid, Magnesium Citrate, Stevia, and Zinc Sulphate.
+Cane Sugar, Sodium Chloride, Sodium Citrate, Potassium Chloride, Dextrose, Natural flavours, Natural Coloring, Malic Acid, Magnesium Citrate, Stevia, and Zinc Sulfate.
 Osmolarity 189 mOsm/l.
 SOS ingredients have been specifically balanced and formulated for rehydration.
-We use no artificial sweeteners, colours, flavours or preservatives.
-For more information on our ingredients and what they do, please visit the ‘The Science’ section of our website.
+We use no artificial sweeteners, colors, flavors or preservatives.

 An ORS is an Oral Rehydration Solution.
 A solution can be considered an ORS when it complies with the World Health Organization specification.
 These solutions are made by mixing the perfect amount of electrolytes and glucose, which can help the body absorb up to ten times as much water.
 This form of therapy was first discovered more that 50 years ago to treat patients with Cholera.
 The benefits of ORS use for an active lifestyle have become apparent more recently.
 SOS has taken this science and developed it for people with active lifestyles.

 When should I drink SOS?